 Four Models from the Construction Equipment Leader

-Caterpillar embarked on the utility vehicle journey while working with Textron as the manufacturer.
+Caterpillar embarked on its utility vehicle journey while working with Textron as the manufacturer.
 The two companies co-designed the Cat utility vehicle from scratch.
-Engineers put tens of thousands of hours into testing and designing the machine until it reached Caterpillar standards.
+The company notes that engineers put tens of thousands of hours into testing and designing these units until they reached Caterpillar standards.
 The CUV product line was built with a getting-the-job-done mentality and is intended to be used for work applications, complementing the full line of construction equipment that Caterpillar offers.

-Caterpillar will be offering four models in its utility vehicle product line.
-Currently available is a two-seat gas (CUV82) and diesel (CUV102D) models.
-Late last year, the company released the five-seat gas (CUV85) and diesel (CUV105D) model will be available late 2018.
+The Cat utility vehicle lineup includes four models.
+The first models released were the two-seat gas (CUV82) and diesel (CUV102D) models.
+Late last year, the company released the five-seat gas (CUV85) and diesel (CUV105D) models.
 The gas models run the same 50-hp, three-cylinder Chery engine while the diesel models use the same 25-hp, three-cylinder Kohler engine.
 These engines boast near identical high-performance capabilities, which allow an operator to choose the model they want based off their desired seating capacity and fuel type.

-Cat says its UTVs are built for quiet and comfortable operation all day long.
-The design minimizes noise and vibration during operation for a quieter ride.
-The units comfortably seat two riders side-by-side with ample leg, elbow and headroom for tall riders.
+Cat says its UTVs comfortably seat two to five riders side-by-side with ample leg, elbow and headroom for tall riders.
 Driver and passenger seats are both sewn for comfort as well as durability, plus the driver’s seat position and steering wheel adjust to ensure a comfortable fit.
-Ample behind-the-seat storage and document holder provide space for personal items and gear.
-The passenger seat base can be removed and stowed behind the driver seat to create floor space for hauling oversized items.
+Ample behind-the-seat storage and a document holder provide space for personal items and gear.
+The passenger seat bases can be removed and stowed behind the seat to create floor space for hauling oversized items.

 Advice to Buyers